-Usually, your tour company will begin with watching a video on interacting responsibly with the manatees.
-They are still a threatened species, so chasing, poking, feeding, hugging or riding manatees will get you kicked out of the tour, and possibly a fine or even jail time.
+Usually, your tour will begin with watching a video on interacting responsibly with the manatees.
+Above all, they are still a threatened species, so chasing, poking, feeding, hugging or riding manatees will get you kicked out of the tour, and possibly a fine or even jail time.
 According to one of our captains, he had called the fish and wildlife warden on a misbehaving boater the week we visited.

 We did two manatee encounters – an afternoon tour in Crystal River, and an early-morning excursion in Homosassa Springs.
 We went at the end of the season, in early March, so the waters of the Gulf were already warming.
 Based on this, I would definitely recommend morning tours if you’re there early or late in the season.
 Also, weekdays have less water traffic overall from other boaters, so you might get a better experience.
 I definitely recommend staying a few days so that you have some flexibility in case of bad weather.

-Our afternoon Crystal River trip was with River Ventures.
+Our afternoon Crystal River manatee tour was a 3-hour excursion with River Ventures.
 They’re a pretty big outfit – with a large gift shop, lots of booking options, and add-ons you can buy like photos taken by their guides.
-The trip overall was great, but the afternoon time meant we didn’t see as many manatees.
-I also felt like our group size was a little large, when we were all clustered around one manatee in the water because it was one of the few we saw.
+Overall, the trip was great, but the afternoon time meant we didn’t see as many manatees.
+I also felt like our group size was a little large, but maybe that was because we didn’t see as many manatees.

 I worried about this before my trip.
 I’m against most animal-encounter tourism like SeaWorld, elephant rides, dolphin swims, and tiger petting.
 (Years ago I found I myself at what I thought was a botanical garden in Thailand, only to find out they had cheetahs chained up for photos and an elephant show.
 Now I do better research!)

 After having a manatee experience, I think it’s better for people to encounter manatees in a supervised setting, with education on how to interact in their natural environment.
-Also, I believe manatee tourism has brought more awareness and conservation efforts than we might see otherwise.
+Most importantly, I believe manatee tourism has brought more awareness and conservation efforts than we might see otherwise.